Samsung July 2022 update is now rolling out for these Galaxy devices

 Samsung July 2022 security update – what’s new

-To help ensure customers whose devices are affected by security exploits, Samsung doesn’t release its patch notes for each monthly update until quite a few phones have received it.
-Similarly, Google has not yet shared what’s in Android’s baseline version of this month’s update, as this info doesn’t typically release until Pixel phones get the update.

 Most security updates come with a few dozen security fixes, both for Android in general and some specific to Samsung phones.
-We’ll be keeping a close eye out for Samsung to release these patch notes in the coming days.
+The July update is no different, bringing patches for the July 1, 2022 and June 5, 2022 Android Security Bulletins, with 3 “Critical” fixes and 20 “High” severity ones.

+Beyond the general Android security fixes, Samsung’s July update patches 41 issues that were specific to Galaxy devices, including 7 of “High” severity and 20 of “Moderate” severity.
+One such security flaw made it possible to bypass the password protection of AppLock.

 Table of contents

-Note: This article was first published on July 5 and most recently updated on July 7.